Caravanserai Luxury Desert Camp

 “…and with the distant murmurings of camels, it’s what makes travel so worthwhile.”

 However, there was another great distraction for my lack of sleep: the mesmerizing and hypnotic night sky.

-The feeling of sitting on top of a dune and watching an orchestra of stars dance is unlike any other.
+We found ourselves sitting on top of a dune and watching an orchestra of stars dance in the clear night sky.